Redmond startup powers all-electric first flight of a Cessna turboprop

 All of these modifications must be tested and certified for the high levels of safety, reliability and redundancy required for any airplane.

-“What we are testing here is the entire electric aircraft,” Garzanski said.
+“What we are testing here is the entire electric aircraft,” Ganzarski said.

 He said he expects certification for his propulsion system by the end of next year, which he believes could lead to the eBeaver and the eCaravan each being certified to operate commercially as soon as 2022.

 MagniX has about 60 employees, about half in Australia, where the company started in 2009, and half in Washington state.
-Garzanski declined to provide the total investment it’s pumped into its electric flight project, but conceded it is “hundreds of millions of dollars.”
+Ganzarski declined to provide the total investment it has pumped into its electric flight project, but conceded it is “hundreds of millions of dollars.”

-The company has deep pockets to fund this expensive, years-long project.
-It is owned by Richard Chandler, a New Zealand-born billionaire whose Singapore-based Clermont investment group focuses on healthcare, financial services and aerospace companies.
+The company has deep pockets to fund this expensive, yearslong project.
+It is owned by Richard Chandler, a New Zealand-born billionaire whose Singapore-based Clermont investment group focuses on health care, financial services and aerospace companies.

 Clermont is also funding the all-new Alice electric plane being developed by Israeli company Eviation.
 That project also plans its first flight tests next year at Moses Lake.

-Garzanski said Washington state can become “a hotbed and center of excellence” for electric aviation.
+Ganzarski said Washington state can become “a hotbed and center of excellence” for electric aviation.
 “We have everything we need to be the leaders in this industry,” he said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.